apache/apisix-website/website/blog/2021-09-29-release-apache-apisix-2.10-en.md

 ## Download

-In addition to the above new features and components, the Apache APISIX 2.10.0 release introduces more than a dozen new features and plugins, for details please see the [Change log](https://github.com/apache/apisix/blob/release/2.10/) corresponding to this release CHANGELOG.md#2100).
+In addition to the above new features and components, the Apache APISIX 2.10.0 release introduces more than a dozen new features and plugins, for details please see the [Change log](https://github.com/apache/apisix/releases/tag/2.10.0) corresponding to this release.

 Download Apache APISIX 2.10.0